Pest Control in Glendora, CA

 What do I do to get rid of them

-There are two things you can do right now for termites.
+There are two things you can do right now for termites:

-Liquid Treatments
+- Treat them: Liquid Treatments

-Circus Tent only good for Drywoods.
+- Fumigate: Circus Tent only good for Drywoods.

 How much does getting rid of them cost